 Category Priority High Risk

 Pregnant I N

 Breastfeeding I N

 Non-Breastfeeding VI N

 Infants I N

-Children Ν
+Children III N

 Lactose intolerance occurs because of a deficiency in the levels of the lactase enzyme (1).
 Many variables determine whether a person with lactase deficiency develops symptoms.
 They include: the dose of lactose ingested; the residual intestinal lactase activity; the ingestion of food along with lactose; the ability of the colonic flora to ferment lactose; and, the individual sensitivity to the products of lactose fermentation (1).
 Some forms of lactase deficiencies may be temporary, resulting from premature birth or small bowel injuries, and will correct themselves, leaving individuals with the ability to digest lactose sufficiently (2).
 Primary lactase deficiency is attributable to relative or absolute absence of lactase that develops in childhood, and is the most common cause of lactose malabsorption and lactose intolerance (2).
 Secondary lactase deficiency is one that results from small bowel injury, such as acute gastroenteritis, persistent diarrhea, or other causes that injure the small intestine mucosa, and can present at any age, but is more common in infancy.
-Treatment of secondary lactase deficiency and lactose from the diet.
+Treatment of secondary lactase deficiency and lactose malabsorption attributable to an underlying condition generally do not require elimination of lactose from the diet.
 Once the primary problem is resolved, lactose-containing products can be consumed normally.
 (2) Congenital lactase deficiency is a rare disorder that has been reported in only a few infants.
 Affected newborn infants present with intractable diarrhea as soon as human milk or lactose-containing formula is introduced.
 (2)

 Developmental lactase deficiency is the relative lactase deficiency observed among pre-term infants of less than 34 weeks gestation (2).
-One study in preterm infants reported benefit from the use of lactasesupplemented feedings or lactose-reduced formulas (3).
+One study in preterm infants reported benefit from the use of lactase-supplemented feedings or lactose-reduced formulas (3).
 The use of lactose-containing formulas and human milk does not seem to have any short- or long-term deleterious effects in preterm infants (2).